adambard/learnxinyminutes-docs/mongodb.html.markdown

 ///////////////////////// Update ////////////////////////
 // Queries are in the form of db.collectionName.update(<filter>, <update>)
 // NOTE: <update> will always use the $set operator.
-Several operators are covered below.
+// Several operators are covered later on in the tutorial.

 // We can update a single object db.engineers.updateOne({ name: 'Foo Bar' }, { $set: { name: 'John Doe', age: 100 }})